Generic selectors

 The last scripture that bears some discussion concerns the binding and loosing of a man and woman:

-1 CORINTHIANS 7:25-28 Now concerning virgins, I do not have a command from the Lord; but I give my judgment, as one who has received mercy from the Lord to be faithful.
-26 Therefore, I think this judgment is good because of the present distress: that it is good for a man to remain [unmarried] as he is.
-27 Have you been bound to a wife?
+1 CORINTHIANS 7:25-28 Now concerning virgins: I have no commandment from the Lord; yet I give judgment as one whom the Lord in His mercy has made trustworthy.
+26 I suppose therefore that this is good because of the present distress–that it is good for a man to remain as he is: 27 Are you bound to a wife?
 Do not seek to be loosed.
-Have you been loosed from a wife?
+Are you loosed from a wife?
 Do not seek a wife.
-28 However, if you have married, you have not sinned; and if a virgin has married, she has not sinned.
-Yet those who marry shall have distress in the flesh, but I wish to spare you.
+28 But even if you do marry, you have not sinned; and if a virgin marries, she has not sinned.
+Nevertheless such will have trouble in the flesh, but I would spare you.

 In fact, this Greek word for bound can also mean betrothed or pledged to a marriage.
 So, Paul is not speaking of a marriage established upon covenant vows because dissolution of a marital covenant requires a divorce, which is not the same as being loosed (released).
 This is clear because he does not condemn either being bound or being loosed.

-Verse 28 firmly establishes that this is about betrothal: “if you have married, you have not sinned.”
-In other words, Paul was reassuring them that they are not sinning if they get married even though an unmarried person can more fully dedicate themselves to God (“I wish that all men might be even as myself”—verse 7).
+Verse 28 firmly establishes that this is about betrothal: “if you do marry, you have not sinned.”
+In other words, Paul was reassuring them that they are not sinning if they get married even though an unmarried person can more fully dedicate themselves to God (“I wish that all men were even as I myself”—verse 7).
 However, he reminds them that remaining celibate is also not an ability God gives to everyone (“each one has his own gift from God”—verse 7).
 Continuing, Paul said:

-1 CORINTHIANS 7:34-38 There is also a difference in attitude between a wife and a virgin.
-An unmarried woman [the virgin] is concerned about the things of the Lord, that she may be holy both in body and in spirit.
-But she who is married has concerns about the things of this world—how she may please her husband.
-35 Now I am telling you this for your own benefit; not to place a snare in your way, but to show you what is suitable, so that you may be devoted to the Lord without distraction.
-36 But if anyone thinks that his behavior toward his virgin [to whom the man is betrothed] is not right, and if she is in the prime of life, and so thinks he ought to marry, let him do as he desires; he is not sinning.
-Let them marry.
-37 However, he does well who remains steadfast in his heart, not having the need to marry, but has control over his own desire, and has determined in his own heart to keep himself chaste.
-38 So then, the one who marries does well, but the one who does not marry does better.
+1 CORINTHIANS 7:34-38 There is a difference between a wife and a virgin.
+The unmarried woman cares about the things of the Lord, that she may be holy both in body and in spirit.
+But she who is married cares about the things of the world–how she may please her husband.
+35 And this I say for your own profit, not that I may put a leash on you, but for what is proper, and that you may serve the Lord without distraction.
+36 But if any man thinks he is behaving improperly toward his virgin [to whom the man is betrothed], if she is past the flower of youth, and thus it must be, let him do what he wishes.
+He does not sin; let them marry.
+37 Nevertheless he who stands steadfast in his heart, having no necessity, but has power over his own will, and has so determined in his heart that he will keep his virgin, does well.
+38 So then he who gives her in marriage does well, but he who does not give her in marriage does better.

 Paul differentiates a wife and a virgin in verse 34.
 A virgin refers to a woman who has never been married—she is not a “full” wife yet, not having committed vows or consummated the marriage.
 Thus, the phrase “his virgin” refers to the woman to whom a man is betrothed (verse 36); that is, they are not yet married.